sabirhusseinbalal/house-price-prediction-ml/README.md

 ## Description
 A machine learning project to predict house prices based on California Housing dataset.
-This is aimed at comparing various regression models using the same data and comprehending. why certain models outperform other models.
+This is aimed at comparing various regression models using the same data and comprehending. to understand why some models work better than others on this data.

 ## Dataset
 - California Housing Dataset